By Chiara Spagnoli Gabardi

 This East-meets-West theme is also reflected in the menu here.
 Having trained at the Sunrice Global Chef Academy in Singapore, working alongside international guest chefs including 3 starred Michelin Chef Christian Bau, he gained valuable experience at the 5* Sentosa Resort and Spa on Sentosa Island.
 This practice was channeled into sparking his own unique cuisine to life – it merges the natural flavours and traditions from Le Marche with the exoticism of China and India.

 The native cuisine in the Le Marche area is rich and diverse and includes, for example: lentils from Casteluccio, game, nuts, herbs, mushrooms and of course, truffles!
-The gastronomical creations I tasted over the course of a weekend included: slow braised venison with prunes and Marsala wine on curried lentil dahl, topped with a potato rosti and served with a raspberry balsamic reduction; scallop and prawn panciotti in a creamy mushroom and Marsala wine sauce; grilled duck breast served on a bed of creamed cabbage, pancetta, walnut and thyme with a cardamon caramelised pear; chocolate fondant with vanilla ice-cream; salad of sous vide duck, cooked with lavender with grilled asparagus, poached egg and rocket leaves, served with a honey mustard balsamic dressing; ‘Priests’ cap’ pasta of pumpkin in a gorgonzola sauce with nutmeg; slow braised lamb shank with a carrot and cannelloni bean puree and a spicy mint dressing; and British cheesecake with a twist of lime.
+The gastronomical creations I tasted over the course of a weekend included: slow braised venison with prunes and Marsala wine on curried lentil dahl, topped with a potato rosti and served with a raspberry balsamic reduction; scallop and prawn panciotti in a creamy mushroom and Marsala wine sauce; grilled duck breast served on a bed of creamed cabbage, pancetta, walnut and thyme with a cardamon caramelised pear; chocolate fondant with vanilla ice-cream; salad of sous vide duck, cooked with lavender with grilled asparagus, poached egg and rocket leaves, served with a honey mustard balsamic dressing; ‘Priests’ cap’ pasta of pumpkin in a gorgonzola sauce with nutmeg; slow braised lamb shank with a carrot and cannelloni bean puree and a spicy mint dressing; and British cheesecake with a twist of lime – all washed down with a lovely glass of local white wines.
 It may not all be vegan friendly, but at least it was all locally sourced, and mainly organic!

 Agro Tourism Le Marche – And More